 Description

 • Sterile, single-use, DEHP-free and latex-free

-Made from non-toxic, medical-grade PVC, the tube is clear, smooth, and kink-free, allowing for easy insertion and observation.
+Our ET Tubes are manufactured from non-toxic, medical-grade material (PVC) which makes the tube is clear, smooth, and kink-free, allowing for smooth insertion and observation.

+Description